MarkJohnstoneGitHub/VBA-DotNetLib/README.md

 Ms Access database [VBADotNetLibrary.accdb](https://github.com/MarkJohnstoneGitHub/VBA-DotNetLib/tree/main/VBA/MS-Access) VBA Factory classes and [examples](https://github.com/MarkJohnstoneGitHub/VBA-DotNetLib/tree/main/VBA/Examples) for the DotNetLib.tlb.
 Also a MS-Excel version [VBADotNetLib.xlsm](https://github.com/MarkJohnstoneGitHub/VBA-DotNetLib/tree/main/VBA/Ms-Excel) .

-Note the MS-Access contains the current version of VBADotNetLibrary and examples as the development is preformed in MS-Access and periodically exported for the MS-Excel.
+Note: The MS-Access contains the latest version of VBADotNetLibrary and examples as the development is preformed in MS-Access and periodically exported to the VBADotNetLibrary MS-Excel spreadsheet.

  **Issues:**